-- 12. Owner's Certifications.
+12. Owner's Certifications.

-- 12. Owner's Certifications.
+12. Owners Certifications. a.

-a.
 The program regulation requires the PHA to certify that the rent charged to the housing choice voucher tenant is not more than the rent charged for other unassisted comparable units.
 Owners of projects with more than 4 units must complete the following section for most recently leased comparable unassisted units within the premises.

-Address and unit number Date Rented Rental Amount 1.
-1640 ELSEWHERE PLAVE UNIT #D TAMPA, FL00023 JAN 2007 \$725 2.
-802 EVERYTOWN CIRCLE UNIT #C1 TAMPA, FL00023 AUG 2003 \$800 3.
-1010 ANYWHERE ST. UNIT #A TAMPA, FL00023 DEC 2009 \$875 b.
+b.
 The owner (including a principal or other interested party) is not the parent, child, grandparent, grandchild, sister or brother of any member of the family, unless the PHA has determined (and has notified the owner and the family of such determination) that approving leasing of the unit, notwithstanding such relationship, would provide reasonable accommodation for a family member who is a person with disabilities.

-- a.
-Check one of the following: - Lead-based paint disclosure requirements do not apply because this property was built on or after January 1, 1978. - The unit, common areas servicing the unit, and exterior painted surfaces associated with such unit or common areas have been found to be lead-based paint free by a lead-based paint inspector certified under the Federal certification program or under a federally accredited State certificachecked
+c.
+Check one of the following:

+Lead-based paint disclosure requirements do not apply because this property was built on or after January 1, 1978.

+The unit, common areas servicing the unit, and exterior painted surfaces associated with such unit or common areas have been found to be lead-based paint free by a lead-based paint inspector certilied under the Federal certification program or under a federally accredited State certification program.